MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-post-payment-slips.md

 ---
 # How to: Post Payment Slips
 You must post payment slips to complete a payment transaction and to create the related financial data.
 You can post a payment slip if the payment slip's **Action Type** is set to **Ledger**.
-For more information, see [How to: Set Up Payment Steps](-$-t_10862-payment-step-$-.md).

 Before you post a payment slip, you must create the payment slip.
 For more information, see [How to: Create Payment Slips](how-to-create-payment-slips.md).